Chart Color Schemes

 Age

-The median age in Bayswater is 39 years, which is slightly higher than Greater Perth's average of 37 years and close to the national average of 38 years.
-Compared to Greater Perth, the 35-44 age cohort is notably higher at 16.4% in Bayswater, while the 15-24 age group is lower at 10.6%.
-Post-2021 Census data shows an increase in the 15-24 age group from 9.6% to 10.6%, and a decrease in the 25-34 cohort from 15.5% to 14.6%.
-By 2041, population forecasts indicate significant demographic changes for Bayswater.
-The 75-84 age group is expected to grow by 68%, reaching 1,518 from 903, with residents aged 65 and older representing 59% of anticipated growth.
-Conversely, the 0-4 and 5-14 age groups are projected to experience population declines.
+The median age in Bayswater is 39 years, which is higher than Greater Perth's average of 37 years and close to the national average of 38 years.
+Compared to Greater Perth, the 35-44 age cohort is notably over-represented in Bayswater at 16.4%, while the 15-24 age group is under-represented at 10.6%.
+According to post-2021 Census data, the 15-24 age group has grown from 9.6% to 10.6% of Bayswater's population, while the 25-34 cohort has declined from 15.5% to 14.6%.
+Population forecasts for 2041 indicate significant demographic changes in Bayswater.
+The 75-84 age group is projected to grow by 63%, adding 584 people and reaching a total of 1,518 from 933.
+Residents aged 65 and older are expected to represent 66% of the population growth, while the 0-4 and 5-14 age groups are anticipated to experience population declines.